 The Halden Reactor Project has been in operation at the Institute for Energy Technology (IFE) in Norway since 1958 and is the oldest NEA joint project.
 It brings together a large international technical network in the area of nuclear safety ranging from fuel safety and operational margins in commercial reactors, including fuel and cladding performance and behaviour both at normal operation and transient conditions, with emphasis on extended fuel utilization, ageing and degradation of BWR and PWR reactor core materials under the combined effects of water chemistry and nuclear environment and plant control/monitoring and human factors.
 The project programme of work is updated every three years and the current mandate is from January 2021 to December 2023.

 Since January 2021, the project has been split into two separate projects: one addressing the nuclear fuels and material thematic area and one addressing the human, technology and organisation (HTO) area.

-The project is operated by the Institute for Energy Technology (IFE) in Norway and is supported by dozens of research, regulation and industry organisations in 19 countries.
+The Halden fuel and materials project is currently supported by about eighty research, regulation and industry organisations in 17 countries.

-From the very beginning, the project was built around in-pile experiments at the Halden boiling water reactor and complementary out of pile investigations.
-Numerous valuable experiments have been performed in the frame of the Halden Reactor Project and have led to an improved understanding of the behaviour of nuclear materials in various conditions for the entire nuclear community.
+From the very beginning, investigations in the fuel and material area were built around in-pile experiments at the Halden boiling water reactor and complementary out of pile investigations.
+Numerous valuable experiments have been performed in the frame of the Halden Reactor Project and have led to an improved understanding of the behaviour of nuclear fuels and materials in various conditions for the entire nuclear community.

-Belgium, China, Czech Republic, Denmark, Finland, France, Germany, Hungary, Japan, Korea, Netherlands, Norway, Russia, Slovak Republic, Spain, Sweden, United Arab Emirates, United Kingdom, United States and European Commission.
+Belgium, China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Netherlands, Norway, Russia (suspended), Slovak Republic, Sweden, United Arab Emirates, United Kingdom, United States and European Commission.